Northern Ireland

 Jonathan’s Creswell’s parents will be offered the opportunity to play a central role at the inquest into the death of Katie Simpson, Belfast Coroner’s Court heard on Tuesday.

-Three women who pleaded guilty to covering up the fatal assault on the 21-year-old showjumper will also be asked whether they want to request being named properly interested persons (PIPs) during the the proceedings, it emerged at a pre-inquest review hearing.
+Three women who pleaded guilty to offences linked to covering up an assault on the 21-year-old showjumper will also be asked whether they want to request being named properly interested persons (PIPs) during the the proceedings, it emerged at a pre-inquest review hearing.

 PIPs, or their legal representatives, are given access to documents, including the autopsy report, submissions, and question witnesses.